Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 22:00DJ Time-Close

-*Please note that the schedule is tentative and the content and time may be subject to change.
+*Please note that the schedule is tentative and the content and time may be subject to change

 Screened works

-Where the woodwose are.
+Where the Woodwose Are

 Produced by Salomon - Depart

-Running time: approx. 5 minutes
+Running time: Approximately 5 minutes

-Shun Hirayama & Yuta Nakamura
+Produced by Shun Hirayama & Yuta Nakamura

 Grain (Gen Sasaki)